softwarefactory-project/sf-docs/docs/project_config/zuul3_user.rst

 .. code-block:: yaml

   - tenant:
-      name: local
+      name: project-name
       source:
-        source-name:
+        gerrit:
+          config-projects:
+            - config:
+                include:
+                - pipeline
+                - job
+                - secret
+        gerrit:
           untrusted-projects:
+            - zuul-jobs
+            - repo1
-            - project-name
+            - repo2

-* Leave the tenant name to *local*.
+* Change *project-name* to your tenant name.
+* List your project's repositories in the *unstrusted-projects* section by replacing *repo1*, *repo2*.
+Make sure to keep *zuul-jobs* (where mandatory roles are defined).
-* Replace source-name by the location of the repository: for example, **gerrit** for Software Factory's internal gerrit.
+* If your repositories are hosted outside of the Software Factory's internal *gerrit* then define them under the right source name.
 Other source names, if available, will depend on Software Factory's configuration.
-* Replace project-name by the repository's name.

 .. tip::